 The Imperial Palace East Gardens (皇居東御苑, Kōkyo Higashi Gyoen) are a part of the inner imperial palace and open to the public since 1968.
 In the 17th century, the current palace was the location of Edo Castle, the seat of the Tokugawa shogunate.
-The East Gardens comprise the former honmaru (inner bailey), the ninomaru (second bailey) and the sannomaru (third bailey) and cover some 210,000 square metres with a large expanse of lawn in the centre, the remains of the donjon in the northern part and the magnificent watch tower, the Fujimi-yagura, and an orchard planted by the imperial family in the southern part.
+The East Gardens comprise the former honmaru (inner bailey), the ninomaru (second bailey) and the sannomaru (third bailey) and cover some 210,000 square metres with a vast expanse of lawn in the centre, the remains of the donjon in the northern part and the magnificent watchtower, the Fujimi-yagura, and an orchard planted by the imperial family in the southern part.

 Most visitors access the gardens through Ōtemon Gate (大手門) and then proceed to the Museum of the Imperial Collection (三の丸尚蔵館 Sannomaru-Shōzōkan) which houses some 8,000 pieces of imperial household treasures bestowed to the public by the imperial family (free admission).
 Next to the Shōzōkan is what could be described as a souvenir shop: the little wooden building offers books and souvenirs and shows videos on the imperial family.
 Passing the three surviving guardhouses from the Edo Period, visitors reach the honmaru area with its picturesque orchard known for traditional fruit trees that were common in the Meiji Period and were planted by the emperor himself.
 Historical buildings include the Fujimi-yagura, the Fujimi-tamon defence house and the site of the former Matsu no Ōrōka, the hallway where the Forty-Seven Ronin incident was set in motion (see below).